vjrao/rust_toy_engine/design/ecs.md

 implementation 2:
 -----------------
-each column has its own search tree of entities holding an (offset, len) pair. each column also has its own data array.
+each column has its own search tree of entities holding an offset.

+search tree vs. HashMap: tree is ordered but only by one heuristic. tree lookup is far slower. finding the union with a hashmap is proving to be a serious performance bottleneck.

+each column also has its own data array. should replace ComponentMapper.replace entities() with something like component_data() -> Vec<(Entity, &Component)>
+to more easily build the search tree.

 data layout: [e1.pos, e2.pos, e3.pos, ...], [e1.vel, e2.vel, e3.vel, ...]